 From humble beginnings as a 16 year old cellar boy in Reading, Berkshire, to Founder and CEO of one of the most unique brands in hospitality, Peter Borg-Neal has spent the past 40 years working in every aspect of the pub trade from the front lines, to managerial.
 This experience has given Peter clear insight into what it means to work at an Oakman Inn, and how each decision is ultimately reflected in the customer experience.It is that experience that’s driven Peter to deliver and maintain an offering that brings local communities together under one roof to enjoy great food and drink, and even better service.

 A personal mantra that has offered some guidance over the years is ‘See.
 Think.
 Act.’
 This simple quote dates back to when Peter was a trustee of the National Autistic Society, and the former chairman, the late Tony Kay, told him that those three words were the only three things in management he would ever need.
-Whilst not taking it literally, this approach has certainly helped to shape Oakman Inns & Restaurants into an award-winning company and employer with more than 100 team members and 24 properties throughout the Home Counties.
+Whilst not taking it literally, this approach has certainly helped to shape Oakman Inns & Restaurants into an award-winning company and employer with more than 1000 team members and 24 properties throughout the Home Counties and Midlands.